Latest Update: Sunday, February 24, 2008

 • GPM-1744-2 - Post 1946

 • During 1939-1952 Mogul #1767 sported a 70-SC-1 tender.
 These tenders were former El Paso and Southwestern tenders converted by the SP to oil in the 30's.
 Eight conversions were done at the Espee's Bayshore Shops and two at Taylor.
-These totally unique tenders have never been modeled before in any scale, so we figure it's about time.
-How about you?
+These totally unique tenders have never been modeled before in any scale, so we figured the time had come.

 • GPM-1767.1 - Pre 1946